FloraCanou/launchpad-tuner/README.md

 The left-hand side control keys act as register keys, each bumps the corresponding *row* by a full octave, essentially doubling the range of the instrument.

+Holding a register key while playing an affected note will bump the note to the second register, whereas releasing the register key will simply turn off the note.
+This is designed to facilitate playing in the second register.

 #### Tone-Shifting Keys

 The top and bottom control keys act as tone-shifting keys.
 Each top control key raises the corresponding *column* by a whole tone, enabling the access to the range of high E to high E#.
 Each bottom control key lowers the corresponding *column* by the same amount, enabling the access to the range of low C to low Cb.

+Like the register keys, holding a tone-shifting key while playing an affected note will shift the note's pitch.
+Unlike the register keys, releasing a tone-shifting key will shift the note's pitch back to the original.